-The articles below are about International projects undertaken by The Rotary Club of Turramurra
+The articles below outline current International projects undertaken by The Rotary Club of Turramurra.

 A Rotary program...
 1985: 350,000 cases annually

 2013: 406 cases, worldwide

 At the time that Rotary formalised its eradication efforts by creating the PolioPlus program in 1985, polio was killing or paralysing more than 1,000 children per day.
 Since then, thanks to Rotary and our partners, the world has seen polio cases plummet.
 In the process, more than ten million children who would otherwise have been paralysed, and 250,000 children who would otherwise have died, have been spared these fates.

 India — long considered a country where it would be simply impossible to eradicate the disease has not had a case since 13th January, 2011 and has been declared polio free.